 In Transmittal 3425, a non-patient is defined as a beneficiary who has a specimen that is submitted to a hospital for analysis but is not physically present at the hospital for the laboratory service; that is, the patient is neither a registered hospital outpatient nor an admitted hospital inpatient.
 Non-patients may be identified with the CMS-1450 14X TOB.
 An inherent challenge is that the 14X bill type is not necessarily used by commercial payers.
 This seemingly small modification will have significant impact to which organizations are considered “applicable labs” and to the algorithms by which providers select data for reporting.

 Labs meeting these qualifications must then report “applicable information” to CMS.
 As a service to our clients, Quadax has developed the PAMA Applicable Lab Decision Tree shown below, which visually depicts the determination criteria.

 Quadax financial reporting quickly and accurately provides the data needed to walk through this process and determine a lab’s status under PAMA.
 Quadax supports laboratories with tools to meet all regulatory requirements touching the revenue cycle.
 In addition to equipping labs with tools to help them identify their PAMA applicable lab status, Quadax makes it easy for applicable labs to select and segregate the correct, complete data required for submission.

-To learn more, join us during this complimentary webinar, PAMA Tools & Strategies for The Next Round of Reporting on June 26, 2019 at 11:00 AM EDT.
+To learn more, check out this complimentary webinar, PAMA Tools & Strategies for The Next Round of Reporting.
 Watch On-Demand.